Our lobbying activity

 We’ve analysed the main Welsh political parties’ manifestos to explore what they say about animal health and welfare and identify where their manifesto pledges mirror ours, either fully or partially.

-Welsh Branch meetings with Rural Affairs Minister
+Welsh Branch meeting with Cabinet Secretary for Climate Change and Rural Affairs

 Championing animal health and welfare in sustainable farming